1. Our Privacy Principles

 We also gather general information about the use of our websites, such as which pages users visit most often and which services, events or facilities are of most interest.
 We may also track which pages users visit when they click on links in Havant & East Hants Mind emails.
 We may use this information to personalise the way our websites are presented when users visit them, to make improvements to our websites and to ensure we provide the best service for users.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our websites.

-You can also visit our Web site and use some of our services without revealing any information about yourself.
+You can also visit our website and use some of our services without revealing any information about yourself.
 We collect only the domain names and not the e-mail addresses of the visitors.
-We use this information to measure the use of our site and to improve the content of our site.
+We use this information to measure the usage of our site and to improve the content of our site.

 Cookies are a standard method of registering user preferences when people use websites, to ensure a better and more personalised experience.
 These preferences are stored in a file on your computer’s hard disk drive.
 For example, a cookie would contain your preferred country of residence, so we do not have to ask you this question each time you visit.